kyma-project/kyma/docs/application-connector/01-01-application-connector.md

 You can register any API that adheres to the REST principles and is available over the HTTP protocol.
 The Application Connector also allows you to register APIs implemented with the OData technology.

 You can provide specifications that document your APIs.
 The Application Connector supports [AsyncAPI](https://www.asyncapi.com/), [OpenAPI](https://www.openapis.org/), and [OData](https://www.odata.org/documentation) specification formats.

+>**TIP:** Follow [this](/components/headless-cms/#details-cms-asyncapi-service) link to read about the CMS AsyncAPI Service used in Kyma to process AsyncAPI specifications.